Guides - Add a Block Storage Volume to a Linode

 Linode’s Block Storage service lets you increase your Linode’s storage capacity by attaching additional high-speed volumes.
 Volumes are managed independently of Linodes, so your data persists even if you delete your Linode.

-Follow these steps to create a new Block Storage Volume, attach it to your Linode, create a filesystem, and mount your Volume:
+Follow these steps to create a new Block Storage Volume, attach it to your Linode, create a filesystem, and mount your Volume.

-Click on the Linodes link in the sidebar.
+Log in to the Cloud Manager and click on the Linodes link in the sidebar.

 Select the Linode to which you want to attach a Block Storage Volume.
 The detail page for the Linode will appear.